-Content Sheet 10-1: Overview of External Quality Assessment (EQA)
+10-1: Overview

-Role in quality management system

-Assessment is a critical aspect of laboratory quality management, and it can be conducted in several ways.
-One of the commonly employed assessment methods is that of external quality assessment.
+Role in quality management system Assessment is a critical aspect of laboratory quality management, and it can be conducted in several ways.
+One of the commonly employed assessment methods is that of external quality assessment (EQA).

+Definition of EQA

-Definition of EQAThe term external quality assessment (EQA) is used to describe a method that allows for comparison of a laboratory's testing to a source outside the laboratory.
+The term EQA is used to describe a method that allows for comparison of a laboratory's testing to a source outside the laboratory.
 This comparison can be made to the performance of a peer group of laboratories or to the performance of a reference laboratory.
 The term EQA is sometimes used interchangeably with proficiency testing; however, EQA can also be carried out using other processes.